vitaly-furman/AWS-EC2-Task/README.md

 ## Implementation

-I chose to implment it as an API with two endpoints, `list_instances` which is the ETL and `instance/:region` which will return the list of instances for a given region.
+Instead of implementing two separate functions, I have designed an API with two endpoints.
+The first endpoint, list_instances, performs the ETL operation, while the second endpoint, instance/:region, returns the list of instances for a specific region.

 ## Prerequsites